Cyber Forensics

 A disk image is a bit-by-bit or a sector-by-sector copy of a physical storage device like USB Flash drive, which includes all files, folders and unallocated, free and slack space etc.

-Step 4: Add the destination of the image file, check the box which say verify images that are created.
+Add the destination of the image file, and check the box that says verify images that are created.

-Step 5: After adding the destination of the image file to be created, type the name you want to give to the image file and click on finish.
+After you add the destination for the image file you want to create, type the name you want to give the image file and click on finish.

-Step 8: After the imaging is completed, you will be prompted with MD% image verification details where a compared and verified hash is generated.
+After completing the imaging, the system will prompt you with MD% image verification details where it generates a compared and verified hash.

 Here the imaging part is over, so we can now move to the analysis of the USB Flash Drive.